parinfer/parinfer.js/resources/public/content.md

 ## How it works

 We perform the following steps to rearrange parens based on indentation.<br>
-<span class="side-point">We will refer to these later as rules #1, #2, and #3:</span>
+<span class="side-point">We will refer to these later as rules #1, #2, and #3.
+(I'm currently trying to establish a mathematical basis for this.
+No explanations yet.)</span>

 1. all unmatched right-parens are removed (for housekeeping)
-2. all right-parens at the end of each line are removed
+2. all right-parens at the start and end of each line are removed
 3. for every resulting unmatched left-paren:
   - a right-paren is inserted at the end of its line or its last non-empty indented line